mwrnd/notes/XDMA_Communication/README.md

 ![M_AXI Network](img/M_AXI_Interface.png)

 The [BRAM Controller Block](https://docs.xilinx.com/v/u/en-US/pg078-axi-bram-ctrl) attached to the interface has an address of `0xC0000000` and a size of 8KB (smallest that will consistently work).
+You can increase the *Size*/*Range* up to the maximum that Vivado will successfully implement based on your FPGA's resources.

 ![M_AXI Addresses](img/Address_Editor_M_AXI.png)